MatheSchool/typst-g-exam/src/g-exam.typ

 ///  - number (none, content, str): Number of exam.
 ///  - content (none, content, str): Content of exam.
 ///  - model (none, content, str): Model of exam.
-///  - date (sting): Date of generate document.
+///  - date (none, auto, datetime): Date of generate document.
 ///  - keywords (string): Keywords of document.
 ///  - language (en, es, de, fr, pt, it, nl): Language of document.
 English, Spanish, German, French, Portuguese and Italian are defined.
 ///  - clarifications (string, content, array): Clarifications of exam.
 It will appear in a box on the first page.